 That’s right, voice analytics.
 You know that old joke about the little devil on one shoulder, and the little angel on another, telling you what’s good and what’s bad?
 Well, predictive voice analytics could work something like that, except it would be all good.

 Why Does My Contact Center NEED Voice Analytics?

-With the right AI, predictive voice analytics can listen in on the conversation your agent is having with a client — or read the text if they’re using texting or web chats to get in touch with support.
+With the right AI, predictive voice combined with call center analytics can listen in on the conversation your agent is having with a client — or read the text if they’re using texting or web chats to get in touch with support.
 These tools can then go ahead and analyze and predict the emotions of both callers, and agents.

 - Improve the Customer Experience by analyzing emotions and behaviors in real-time.
 Agents can then have a little buddy on their shoulder feeding them information to help avoid frustration, and friction in the process.

 - Anticipate the need of callers through voice analytics, and allow your agents to “read the minds” of callers.
 If a caller is frustrated, voice analytics can help anticipate a negative experience, and divert the call to an agent best equipped to handle these emotion filled conversations.

 - Prevent call center fraud by utilizing voice analytics to help discover the true intentions of the caller.
 This works to help agents recognize angry callers, but also fraudulent callers as well.
 Certain voice queues and emotional triggers can help recognize who is upset, and who is malicious.